upentreprise/clickup-mcp-server/mcp_test_plan.md

 # ClickUp MCP Server Test Plan

 ## 🎯 Objective
-This test plan evaluates all tools in the ClickUp MCP Server through diverse, natural language prompts simulating practical usage scenarios.
-Each test case includes verification methods.
+This test plan evaluates all 45 tools in the ClickUp MCP Server through diverse, natural language prompts simulating practical usage scenarios.
+Each test case includes verification methods and validates the TaskService composition architecture.

 ## 📋 Test Data Preparation
 Before executing the tests, you must generate the necessary test data in your ClickUp workspace: